 - Managing Enterprises in China (3 U.S. semester credit hours): This course focuses on the modus operandi of major types of enterprises in China, such as large-scale state-owned enterprises, share-holding corporations, collective enterprises of global significance, and foreign-funded conglomerates.
 Discussions address functional aspects of enterprise management, including production and investment decision-making, financing, marketing and supply sourcing, human resource management, technology transfer, and research and development, as well as the Chinese government's changing regulatory framework.

 - Exploring Community & Culture in a Global Context (3 U.S. semester credit hours): Through a creative asynchronous online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the context of political, economic and sociocultural structures.
-Students cover topics such as intercultural communication skills, intercultural learning theories, tools for intercultural analysis and the development of personal strategies for engaging with differences of any kind following the study abroad experience.
-This course is ideal for students seeking transferable skills and specific competencies for success in the global marketplace.
-Depending on your chosen IFSA program, this course may be taken as a part of or in addition to your full credit load.
+Students develop personal strategies for engaging with differences of any kind following the study abroad experience, making it an ideal course for those seeking transferable skills and competencies for success in the global marketplace.
 Home institution approval is required for enrollment.

 In Shanghai, students have the opportunity to participate in a part-time, credit-bearing internship at sites that may include Chinese and foreign businesses, NGOs, and government organizations.
 The placement process begins with the submission of the Field Component Intent Form upon acceptance into the program and typically concludes with an in-person interview in China.